philbowles/H4/README.md

 * It has only two methods: single-shot timer and steady repeating timer (H4 has 11)
 * It can only call bare functions, i.e. it cannot call class methods, lambdas or functional objects, which more advanced code requires.
 * Because it is run in an interrupt-like context, the "safe" work that can be done inside the timer callback is severly limited - again many "noobs" dont know this and pack it with "prohibited" code that causes problems.
-In other words while it *helps*, it does not (and *can* not) remove the need for detailed knowledge and experience of sync vs async programming.
+In other words while it *helps*, it does not (and *cannot*) remove the need for detailed knowledge and experience of sync vs async programming.

 ### H4 to the rescue